Kb-Jr/Countdown/README.md

 # About
-Create customozable countdowns with ease.
+Create customizable countdowns with ease.
 ## Table of contents

   - [Screenshot](#screenshot)